jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 <!-- *Questions about Motivations are usually about emotions and goals.
 Since people act in ways to achieve their motivations, they often their relation to activities as well.
 You can explore these relations further in follow-up questions—*“You said you hate talking with this client.
 What in particular makes it a bad experience for you?”*.-->

 **Activities** — what does the participant do?
 How do they do it?
-What are solutions, procesures, “hacks” do they use?
-Activities are the core part of reserach: This is what can be observed and  where things happen.
+What are solutions, processes, “hacks” do they use?
+Activities are the core part of research: This is what can be observed and  where things happen.

 * *“Can you describe the task you are currently working on?”*
 * *“Can you show me how you use the application?”*